Emmakices/STUDENT-JOB-RECOMMENDATION-SYSTEM/README.md

 # STUDENT JOB RECOMMENDATION SYSTEM
- using machine learning to recommend jobs for students based on thier likes and interest
+ using machine learning to recommend jobs for students based on their likes and interest